day8/re-frame-http-fx/README.md

                   :on-failure      [:bad-http-result]}}))
 ```

 Look at the `:http-xhrio` line above.
-This library defines the "effect handler"
+This library defines the "effects handler"
 which implements `:http-xhrio`.

 The supplied value should be an options map as defined by the simple interface `ajax-request` [see: api docs](https://github.com/JulianBirch/cljs-ajax#ajax-request).